Lysinuric Protein Intolerance

 - Lung and kidney dysfunction

-Occasionally, individuals also develop pulmonary alveolar proteinosis which is caused by a build-up of protein in the lungs which can lead to life-threatening problems.
-A lack of certain proteins within the body may also see an increase in ammonia levels within the body which can be harmful and if not managed correctly may be fatal
+Occasionally, individuals also develop problems with their lungs such as pulmonary alveolar.
+A lack of certain proteins within the body may also see an increase in ammonia levels within the body which may pose a risk to an individual’s health.

 How is it diagnosed?

-LPI can be diagnosed by noticing the expression of physical symptoms related to LPI a physical examination and a detailed patient history may lead to further investigations.
+LPI can be diagnosed by noticing the expression of physical symptoms related to LP.
 It may also be queried if you have a family history of this condition.
 This condition can be accurately diagnosed by genetic testing for a SLC7A7 gene mutation.
+Your health care professional will advise you to have genetic testing if they believe that you may have this condition.

 Can it be treated?